epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

-Therefore, one of the main design goals for the Payments Web API is to allow efficient (in terms of network throughput) synchronization between the client's database (containing account balances, incoming and outgoing transfers, etc.) and the creditors agent's database.
+Therefore, one of the main design goals for the Payments Web API is to allow efficient (in terms of network throughput) synchronization between the client's local database (containing account balances, incoming and outgoing transfers, etc.) and the creditors agent's database.

 Another important design goal is to allow several client applications (for